Optimizing Connectivity through Network Gradients for Restricted Boltzmann Machines

 \subsection{Learning Rate Analysis}

-Empirical results showed that adopting a higher learning rate for the connectivity parameters allows the network connectivity to evolve fast in the early stages of training.
+Empirical results showed that adopting a higher learning rate for the connectivity parameters allows the network connectivity to evolve faster in the early stages of training.
 Intuitively, this allows NCG to quickly adjust for poor initial network patterns before other model parameters start to converge.
 As discussed below, this decoupling of the learning rates (and being faster for network connectivity and slower for network weights and biases) is crucial for NCG.

-Figure \ref{fig:class_mesmaTaxa} shows the accuracy when using the same learning rate for both the connectivity and the other model parameters, $ \alpha_A = 0.1 $ for MNIST and $ \alpha_A = 0.01 $ for the Mushrooms and the Connect-4 data sets.
+Figure \ref{fig:class_mesmaTaxa} shows the classification accuracy when using the same learning rate for both the connectivity and the other model parameters, $ \alpha_A = \alpha = 0.1 $ for MNIST and $ \alpha_A = \alpha = 0.01 $ for the Mushrooms and the Connect-4 data sets.
 The smaller learning rates were chosen for the UCI Suite data sets because, with them being smaller and less complex, their overall training showed good performance even when starting with such small learning rates.
-In comparison to figures \ref{fig:classMnist_acc} and \ref{fig:class_compStatPats}, note the significant decrease in accuracy for all three initialization and all epochs of training (the dense network -- the blue line -- is the same across all experiments, it can be used as a reference to compare the performances across the plots).
+In comparison to Figure \ref{fig:class_main}, note the significant decrease in accuracy for all three initialization and all epochs of training (the dense network -- the blue line -- is the same across all experiments, it can be used as a reference to compare the performances across the plots).